meleangelo/RAnotes/howto/OpenRStudioServer.md

 	 $ scontrol show jobid <SLURM_JOB_ID>
 ```

-This generates a RStudio server using 1 node, 1 core for 2 hours in the `defq` queue.
+This generates a RStudio server SLURM script using 1 node, 1 core for 2 hours in the `defq` queue.
 This is the default request.
 One can change these parameters (see below).

+### STEP 2: Submit the RStudio Server job

-To run the script, use the following:
+To submit the RStudio server job, run the script using the following:
 ```{linux}
 sbatch R-Studio-Server.slurm.script
 ```